janipalsamaki/blog-the-power-of-open-source-communities/README.md

 ## The solution - Part III

-Yet another open-source project, [rcc](https://github.com/robocorp/rcc), seems to do the trick of making things more convenient:
+Yet another open-source project, [rcc](https://github.com/robocorp/rcc), does the trick of making things more convenient:

 > "RCC is a set of tooling that allows you to create, manage, and distribute Python-based self-contained automation packages.
 RCC is a foundation that allows anyone to build and share automation with ease." - https://github.com/robocorp/rcc